ArkadySK/GbxMapBrowser/README.md

 **Operating System:** Windows 7 SP1, Windows 8.1, Windows 10 or Windows 11

-**Have atleast one game installed from this list:** TrackMania United Forever, ManiaPlanet, TrackMania Turbo or TrackMania2020 (TMNext)
+**Have atleast one game installed from this list:** TrackMania United Forever, TrackMania Nations Forever, ManiaPlanet, TrackMania Turbo or TrackMania2020 (TMNext)